apex/up/docs/04-configuration.md

 ```

 Plan the changes via `up stack plan` and `up stack apply` to perform the changes.
 Note that CloudFront can take 30-40 minutes to distribute this configuration globally, so be patient when applying these changes!

+Custom stages may be supported in the future, for now there are three:

+- `development` – The latest deployment
+- `staging` – The latest deployment specific to "staging"
+- `production` – The latest deployment specific to "production"

+If you're familiar with AWS Lambda, "development" is the $LATEST version, while "staging" and "production" are aliases.

+You may purchase domains from the command-line, or map custom domains from other registrars.
+Up uses Route53 to purchase domains using your AWS account credit card.
+See `up help domains`.

 ## Ignoring Files